 - long-term exposure to asbestos or high levels of radon

 Diagnosis of a Pancoast tumor is challenging and often delayed because its symptoms are similar to those of bone and joint diseases.
-Also, Pancoast tumors are rare and may be unfamiliar to doctors.
-Pancoast tumors make up only 3 to 5 percent of all lung cancers.
+Also, since Pancoast tumors are rare — making up only

 Tests may include: